Top 10 Best Marvel Comics Villains

 Red Skull is the first villain in history and yet is still alive in the present.

-Mysterio Mysterio is a fictional supervillain appearing in American comic books published by Marvel Comics.
-He is most often depicted as an enemy of Spider-Man.
-He made his debut in The Amazing Spider-Man #13.
-In the Marvel Cinematic Universe, he is portrayed by Jake Gyllenhaal.
+Mysterio is a fictional supervillain who appears in comic books published by Marvel Comics.
+He is most often portrayed as an enemy of Spider-Man and made his debut in The Amazing Spider-Man issue 13.
+In the Marvel Cinematic Universe, Mysterio is played by Jake Gyllenhaal in Spider-Man: Far From Home... read more

 He can at least be top 3 because he can kill Loki, Doom, Venom, and Goblin with illusions.